itmosha/typus/README.md

 - Fully functional authentication and authorization with JWT
 - Choosing a code sample from all samples list
+- Symbol counter and stopwatch
 - Typing a chosen sample
-- Auto identation for Python
+- Auto identation
-- Creating custom samples in management page (only python code is supported for now)

 ## Features coming soon

 - Syntax highlighting
 - Errors highlighting
-- Reseting the attempt
+- Admin page